nus-cs2103-AY2425S1/ip/docs/README.md

 1.[E][]meeting (from: December 02 2019, 10:00PM to: December 2019, 11:00PM)
 ```
 ### Sort tasks
 sort task you have added by time.
-Todo task always appear last and event task are sorted by start time
+Todo task always appear last by index order and event task are sorted by start time.
 **Format**
 ```
 sort